Services & Departments

 Final Tax Bills will be mailed out late July 2017.
 3rd installment due August 31, 2017; 4th installment due October 31, 2017.

-- You may pay your taxes in person by cash, cheque or debit at the municipal office.
+- You may pay your taxes in person by cash, cheque,debit or credit card at the municipal office.

 - After hours you can drop your cheque in the mail slot located on the door of the front entrance of the municipal office.